 Verification and Validation

-The Excel workbooks that were used to develop the tables and plots in set C were verified by duplicating the FLASH-CAT HRR curves for tests MT-6, MT-7, and MT-8 in Figures 9-4 and 9-5 of eference 36.
+The Excel workbooks that were used to develop the tables and plots in set C were verified by duplicating the FLASH-CAT HRR curves for tests MT-6, MT-7, and MT-8 in Figures 9-4 and 9-5 of Reference 36.
 Tests MT-6 and MT-8 were selected because they involved a stack of four trays filled with cable #16 and cable #701.
 Test MT-7 was included because it involved a stack of seven trays filled with cable #16.
 Figures 9-4 through 9-12 in Reference 36 provide the validation basis for the FLASH-CAT model.
 Since the models are essentially identical, the same figures also provide the validation basis for the cable tray fire propagation model that was used to develop the tables and plots in set C.

-06.03.04 Table/Plot Set D: Severity Factor vs. Vertical Target Distance
+06.03.04 Table/Plot Set D: Severity Factor and Damage Time vs. Vertical Target Distance

-To develop table/plot set D, calculations were performed to determine the highest elevation at which a target will be damaged or a secondary combustible will ignite when the ignition source HRR corresponds to a specified SF.
-Each table and plot provides the elevations corresponding to SFs ranging from 0.02 to 0.for one of the ignition sources listed in Attachment 5 to Appendix F, located either in the open or in a corner.
-Table/plot set D is used in Appendix F to conservatively estimate the SF for target or secondary combustible located within the vertical ZOI based on its elevation above the ignition source (Step 2.6.1).
+To develop table/plot set D, calculations were performed to determine the highest elevation and corresponding time at which a target will be damaged or a secondary combustible will ignite when exposed in the plume of the ignition source with a HRR profile corresponds to a specified SF.
+Each table and plot provides the elevations and damage times corresponding to SFs ranging from 0.02 to 0.75 for one of the fixed or transient ignition sources listed in Attachment 5 to Appendix F, located either in the open or in a corner.
+Table/plot set D is used in Appendix F to conservatively estimate the SF for a target or secondary combustible located within the vertical ZOI based on its elevation above the ignition source (Step 2.6.1), and to determine the corresponding damage or ignition time (needed to calculate the NSP in Step 2.7.1).

 The development of table/plot set D involved the following two steps:

-For each ignition source listed in Table A5.1 of Attachment 5 to Appendix F, the HRRs were calculated that correspond to SFs of 0.02, 0.05, 0.10, 0.15, 0.20, 0.25, 0.30, 0.35, 0.40, 0.45, 0.50, 0.55, 0.60, 0.65, 0.70, 0.75 based on the cumulative gamma probability distribution of the HRR for the ignition source:
+For each ignition source listed in Table A5.1 of Attachment 5 to Appendix F, the peak HRRs were calculated that correspond to SFs of 0.02, 0.05, 0.10, 0.15, 0.20, 0.25, 0.30, 0.35, 0.40, 0.45, 0.50, 0.55, 0.60, 0.65, 0.70, and 0.75 based on the cumulative gamma probability distribution of the HRR for the ignition source: